-As a general rule, changes in the carrying value of the financial assets and liabilities are recorded with a balancing entry in the consolidated income statement, distinguishing between those which have their origin in the accrual of interest and similar purposes (which are recorded in the section titled "Interest income") and those consisting of changes in value.
-The latter are recorded, for their net amount, in the corresponding section of the result of financial operations, and are classified in accordance with the corresponding portfolio of the consolidated statement of income.
+As a general rule, variations in the carrying value of the financial assets and liabilities are recorded with a balancing entry in the consolidated income statement, distinguishing between those which have their origin in the accrual of interest and similar purposes (which are recorded in the section titled "Interest income") and those consisting of variations in value.
+The latter are recorded, for their net amount, in the corresponding section of the profit from financial operations, and are classified in accordance with the corresponding portfolio of the consolidated income statement.